 Create a Weekly Meal Plan

 Planning weekly meals and having those ingredients on hand is a real time saver and key to a successful meal program.
 Use your pantry, think seasonal and use leftovers.
 Food magazines such as Eating Well or Oryana’s own What’s for Dinner?
 Program are all great resources when planning your weekly menu.
 Be creative.
 Encourage your family to help with meal planning.
-Try creating ethnic or theme nights that can make eating at home as much fun as eating out.
+Try creating international or theme nights that can make eating at home as much fun as eating out.
 When you have extra time, try making a double batch of your favorite recipe and freeze some for a quick and easy meal for later.

 Shop the Sales

 Check out the great sales Oryana offers every month and use the sales flyer to plan your monthly meals.
 As an Oryana member, you can also order items in case quantities and receive significant discounts.
 Stock up on those items that you use a lot of such as diced tomatoes, canned beans etc.

 Shop the Oryana Bulk Department

 Shopping Oryana’s Bulk department is an easy and cost effective way to stock your pantry with staple items needed for great meals at home.
 Our Bulk department is loaded with the basics such as grains, beans, rice, flours, nuts, nut butters, dried fruit, baking supplies, cereals, coffees, teas, oils and so much more.
 Remember, when you shop our Bulk Department it doesn’t necessarily mean you have to buy a huge quantity.
 You can purchase as much or as little as you need.
 Check out our “Guide to Stocking a Healthy Pantry” for helpful tips as well as our “Guide To Cooking Grains and Beans”.

 Make a Shopping List and Stick To It